srii5477/srii5477/README.md

-Web developer and a deep learning practitioner whose passion is all things CS!
+Web and mobile developer whose passion is all things CS!